kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/creating-cohesion.md

 ## Check Your Understanding

-> ❓ Read the paragraph below, and use the tips in the this section to rewrite for increased coherence.
-Post your coherent paragraph in the padlet below.
+> ❓ Read the paragraph below, and use the tips presented in this section to rewrite it for increased coherence.
+Post your rewritten paragraph in the padlet below.

 <details>
     <summary> Sample Paragraph </summary>